folio-org/mod-graphql/README.md

 * `OKAPI_TENANT`: specifies the name of a FOLIO tenant enabled for the specified Okapi service, which is used for all WSAPI operations.
 Typical value: `diku`.
 * `OKAPI_TOKEN`: used to provide the value of a token from an established Okapi session associated with the specified tenant.
 Typical value: `eyJhbGciOiJIUzUx...v76BSXSlPh-m9AQA`.

+If these are not explicitly set in the environment, their values are taken from a `.env` file in the working directory, if that file exists.

 See [**Run mod-graphql in the host box**](doc/developing-with-a-vagrant-box.md#b-run-mod-graphql-in-the-host-box) for the required use of the `OKAPI_URL` environment variable when running Okapi inside a VM and mod-graphql outside it.

 ### `PROXY_OKAPI_URL`